AlbertaBeef/lekiwi_ros2/README.md

 ## Acknowledgement

 This repo is inspired by the following, and is meant to be used with:
-- [SO-101 ROS2 Support](https://github.com/AgRoboticsResearch/Lerobot_ros2.git) - Motor Bridge and Simulation file for SO-101
+- [SO-101 ROS2 Support](https://github.com/AgRoboticsResearch/Lerobot_ros2.git) - Motor Bridge and Simulation files for SO-101
 - [LeKiwi Description](https://github.com/teknoman117/lekiwi_description) - Simulation files for LeKiwi

 ## 🙋‍♂️ Support